 Details of the intervention

 This study presents results from a field experiment in Kenya designed to test whether intra-household risk-sharing mechanisms (such as financial transfers between spouses) operate efficiently.
-One hundred and forty-two married couples were followed for eight weeks.
-Every week, each individual had a 50 percent chance of receiving a 150 Kenyan shilling (US$2) income shock, equivalent to roughly 1.5 days’ income for men and one week’s income for women.
-As these shocks were, random, the experimental design made it possible to test for efficiency by comparing the responsiveness of private consumption to shocks received by an individual and to those received by his spouse.
+142 married couples were followed for eight weeks.
+Every week, each individual had a 50 percent chance of receiving a KES 150 (US$2) income shock, equivalent to roughly 1.5 days’ income for men and one week’s income for women.
+As these shocks were random, the experimental design made it possible to test for efficiency by comparing the responsiveness of private consumption to shocks received by an individual and to those received by his spouse.
 Assuming that household members were risk averse, failing to insure temporary shocks (such as those administered in this study) would leave potential gains from trade unexploited.
 For example, if a woman is sick, without insurance (i.e. a transfer from her spouse), she may be unable to see treatment and subsequently will be unable to work and make a daily income, and to fulfill her responsibilities as caregiver for her family, producing inefficiency in the household.
 If the household pooled risk efficiently, increases in private consumption should be the same for shocks received by an individual and those received by their spouse.

 The shocks were announced to each spouse, so that it was not possible for one member of a household to hide an income shock from the other.
 Payments were made privately, however, and individuals were told that they could spend the money however they chose.